 To fully understand and take advantage of the elements in this documentation, it's key to understand the conventions we've used when writing the documentation, for example the order in which everything is laid out, the various .NET versions etc.

 It's recommended you familiarize yourself with the concepts as described in the LLBLGen Pro Designer documentation, as well as how the designer works.

-If you're reading the documentation locally in Chrome, be aware that in Chrome the search doesn't work due to a security limitation in Chrome, as the search uses a json file which is ignored.
+If you're reading the documentation locally, be aware that the search doesn't work due to a security restriction in Chrome, Firefox and others, as the search uses a json file which is ignored.
 To use the search, please open the documentation in another browser or use the online version of this documentation.

 The QuerySpec query API offers a set of extension methods which make it easier to formulate predicates and predicate expressions.
 To utilize these in your code, add the following line to the top of your code file:

 The examples for QuerySpec and the Low-level API in this documentation will use these extension methods in almost all cases.
 See for more examples of what